 In order to achieve the low cost for these structures, caterpillar tunnels typically use more rudimentary anchoring and greenhouse plastic attachment, and they don't include any end-wall framing at all.
 While the simple nature of their design has a lot of Pros (which we go over one by one further down in the post), the lack of bracing and components is also the main reason caterpillar tunnel's are often considered "three season structures".

 More specifically, the structures are anchored by pounding rebar into the ground, and the bottom of the hoops slide over top of the rebar.
-Self tapping tek screws are then driven through the hoop itself so that the tip of the screw makes contact with the rebar that was pounded into the ground.
-This holds the hoop on the rebar anchor.
+Self tapping tek screws are then driven through the hoop itself so that the tip of the screw makes contact with the rebar.
+This holds the hoop against the rebar anchor.

 Caterpillar tunnel costs are kept low by the structures' lack of costly hardware components.
 For example, most greenhouse plastic is secured to structures using Poly Lock Channel and Spring Wire.
 While not an expensive component on its own, it would add unwanted costs to a Caterpillar Tunnel since one of the main design philosophies of a Caterpillar Tunnel is its low cost.